Introduction

 Theoretical Framework <- is good.

-It has been observed that medical laboratories have been facing managerial issues to get the accreditation of ISO 15189.
-Therefore, the principles of administrative management by Henri Fayol are the best appropriate principles for the issue ??
+It has been observed that medical laboratories have been facing managerial issues in getting accredited with ISO 15189.
+Therefore, the principles of administrative management by Henri Fayol are the most appropriate principles for the issue.
 (Peaucelle and Guthrie, 2015).
-As it has been observed that the principles of administrative management by Henri Fayol provide that five steps should be followed by the managers of any organization which would be helpful for them to rectify the issues that they have been facing.
-The first step that has been identified by Fayol is planning, it has been observed that planning before any project is one of the necessary aspects that should be considered.
-Later to that organizing the necessary arrangements are a most important element as it has been observed that the execution of any plan is impossible without efficient organization (Fayol, 2016).
+It has been observed that the principles of administrative management by Henri Fayol provide five steps that the managers of any organization should follow to rectify the issues that they have been facing.
+The first step identified by Fayol is planning; it has been observed that planning before any project is one of the necessary aspects to consider.
+Later, organizing the necessary arrangements is the most important element, as it has been observed that the execution of any plan is impossible without efficient organization (Fayol, 2016).
 After arranging the necessities, commanding, coordinating, and controlling are the things that never end for managers.
-Following the principles of administrative management by Henri Fayol, the process of obtaining accreditation for the managers of the medical laboratories would be easier.
+Following the principles of administrative management by Henri Fayol, obtaining accreditation for the managers of the medical laboratories would be easier.
 Are you sure about using Fayol?
-Of course, he’s a very famous management writer – one of the seminal theorists – but his work was done a long time ago.
+Of course, he’s a very famous management writer – one of the seminal theorists – but his work was done long ago.

-In addition to the principles of administrative management, managers of the medical laboratories should also be using the contingency theory as it helps them to deal with their employees and the technology that they have been using.
-As it has been observed that there is a need for technological updates in the requirement of ISO 15189 and the medical laboratories, therefore, have to manage their workforce accordingly.
+In addition to the principles of administrative management, managers of medical laboratories should also use contingency theory as it helps them deal with their employees and the technology they have been using.
+It has been observed that there is a need for technological updates in the requirement of ISO 15189, and the medical laboratories, therefore, have to manage their workforce accordingly.
 This theory helps managers to deal with their employees and bring the element of leadership to all levels of their organization (Otley, 2016).
-Therefore, the incorporation of contingency theory is one of the best theories that can help them to cope with the issues of medical laboratory and become fulfill the requirement of ISO 15189.
-So are you saying these theories will influence your research?
+Therefore, the incorporation of contingency theory is one of the best theories that can help them cope with the issues of medical laboratories and fulfil the requirement of ISO 15189.
+So, are you saying these theories will influence your research?
 If so, how?
 Do you expect these theories to influence your data gathering and how you organize the discussion of findings?

 This is nice and clear.
 What about a caption?

-Factors that have been identified affecting quality and competence in medical laboratories are seen impacting it on a higher level.
-The independent factors which have been identified are poor staff motivation, lack of knowledge and appropriate skills, non-calibrated and non-updated equipment, and lack of management support whereas the dependent factor is quality and competence in medical laboratories.
-Poor staff motivation has a significant relationship with quality and competence which leads to a decrease in quality and competence in a clinical setting.
-Lack of knowledge and appropriate skills are also significantly associated with quality and competence in medical laboratories which have a higher impact on the quality and competence showing that quality and competence decrease with lack of knowledge and appropriate skills.
-Non-calibrated and non-updated equipment also have a direct relationship with quality and competence in medical laboratories that has a higher impact on the reduction of quality and competence in performing functions in a clinical setting.
-Lastly, lack of management support has a highly significant relationship with quality and competence in medical laboratories having the highest impact on the entire clinical setting and may lead to highly negative outcomes and lack of efficiency and effectiveness in the service quality and competence in medical laboratories.
+Factors identified affecting quality and competence in medical laboratories impact it on a higher level.
+The independent factors identified are poor staff motivation, lack of knowledge and appropriate skills, non-calibrated and non-updated equipment, and lack of management support.
+In contrast, the dependent factor is quality and competence in medical laboratories.
+Poor staff motivation is significantly related to quality and competence, leading to decreased quality and competence in a clinical setting.
+Lack of knowledge and appropriate skills are also significantly associated with quality and competence in medical laboratories, which have a higher impact on the quality and competence, showing that quality and competence decrease with lack of knowledge and appropriate skills.
+Non-calibrated and non-updated equipment also directly relates to quality and competence in medical laboratories, which has a higher impact on reducing quality and competence in performing functions in a clinical setting.
+Lastly, lack of management support is significantly related to quality and competence in medical laboratories, with the highest impact on the entire clinical setting.
+It may lead to highly negative outcomes and a lack of efficiency and effectiveness in medical laboratories' service quality and competence.
 Very good

 Conclusion

-This chapter of the study has been providing a detailed literature review regarding the issues and challenges that the medical laboratories have been facing for the accreditation of ISO 15189.
+This chapter of the study provides a detailed literature review regarding the issues and challenges that medical laboratories have been facing for the accreditation of ISO 15189.
 Can you think of a clearer way to write that?
-In addition to it, the significance and the impact of ISO 15189 have also been discussed along with the factors affecting the quality and competence of medical laboratories.
-Furthermore, the role of ISO has also been studied and the theory of management has been identified as the most appropriate theory regarding the issues in the medical laboratory.
-In the last section of the chapter conceptual framework has also been provided showing the relation of the identified factors to the quality and competence of the medical laboratory.
+In addition, the significance and the impact of ISO 15189 have also been discussed, along with the factors affecting the quality and competence of medical laboratories.
+Furthermore, the role of ISO has also been studied, and the management theory has been identified as the most appropriate theory regarding the issues in the medical laboratory.
+In the last section of the chapter, a conceptual framework has also been provided showing the relation of the identified factors to the quality and competence of the medical laboratory.
 Good.

-Very good draft chapter.
-I didn’t see much criticism though.
+It's a very good draft chapter.
+I didn’t see much criticism, though.

 Shane